osism/testbed/README.md

 This can also be achieved using ``make create``.
 (If you are using a cloud name different from ``testbed`` and you have not done an export OS_CLOUD, you can override the default by passing ``make create OS_CLOUD=yourcloudname``.)

+The environment file to be used can be specified via the parameter ``ENVIRONMENT``.

 Docker etc. are already installed during stack creation.
 Therefore the creation takes some time.
 You can use ``make watch`` to watch the installation proceeding.